Harnessing Big Data for Investor-Led ESG Standards to Improve Corporate Human Rights Practice

 A Rights CoLab Project

 The data science project, carried out with the Data for Good program of the Data Science Institute of Columbia University, uses natural language processing and machine learning to identify new relationships between labor-related human rights risks and financial materiality.
-The CSAG will help to inform the data project and work with SASB to incorporate relevant findings into revised standards to benefit workers while reducing reputational and legal risks for companies.
+The Expert Group will help to inform the data project and work with SASB to incorporate relevant findings into revised standards to benefit workers while reducing reputational and legal risks for companies.

 • performing a gap analysis of existing SASB standards related to the human rights risks of modern slavery and associated labor risks;